marina601/scooter-circle/TESTING.md

   - View for Admin user
     - Login with admin user details
-    - Product card displays 2 button at the bottom of each card to **Delete** or **Edit** product.
+    - Product card displays 2 buttons at the bottom of each card to **Delete** or **Edit** product.
     - Hover over the buttons to confirm the background colour changes as expected.
-    - Press the delete button, confirm modal appears to ask the user to confirm their desicion.
+    - Press the delete button, confirm modal appears to ask the user to confirm their decision.
-    - The modal works exactly in the same way as delete review in the profile page.
+    - The modal works exactly in the same way as the delete review button on the profile page.
     - Feedback is presented to the Admin user when the product is successfully deleted
-    - Press Edit button, confirm the link takes the user to the edit_product page and all the correct information is displayed.
+    - Press the Edit button, confirm the link takes the user to the edit_product page and all the correct information is displayed.

   ![admin-view](wireframes/images/products-admin-view.png)